Table of Contents

 sudo apt update

-install Redis by using command:
+Install Redis by using the command:

 sudo apt install redis-server